p-weisk/go-queue-ordely/README.md

 # go-queue-ordely
-A Job Queue that will serially process Jobs in the order thy were pushed into the queue.
+A Job Queue that will serially process Jobs in the order they were pushed into the queue.